BlueBrain/nexus/docs/src/main/paradox/docs/utilities/nexus-python-cli.md

 Output
 :   @@snip [create-project-out.sh](assets/create-project-out.sh)

 By default, created projects are private meaning that only the project creator (you) has read and write access to it.
-We'll [see below](#share-data) how to make a project public.
+We'll @ref:[see below](#share-data) how to make a project public.

 The output of the previous command shows the list of projects you have read access to.
 The project you just created should be the only one listed at this point.
 Let select it.